-Terms Definitions
+Terms

-parties:
+Definitions

-- acting as a formation agent of legal persons; - acting as (or arranging for another person to act as) a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons; - providing a registered office; business address or accommodation, correspondence or administrative address for a company, a partnership or any other legal person or arrangement; - acting as (or arranging for another person to act as) a trustee of an express trust or performing the equivalent function for another form of legal arrangement; - acting as (or arranging for another person to act as) a nominee shareholder for another person.
+- professionals working for government agencies, who may already be subject to AML/CFT measures. - f) Trust and Company Service Providers refers to all persons or businesses that are not covered elsewhere under these Recommendations, and which as a business, provide any of the following services to third parties: - acting as a formation agent of legal persons; - acting as (or arranging for another person to act as) a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons; - providing a registered office; business address or accommodation, correspondence or administrative address for a company, a partnership or any other legal person or arrangement; - acting as (or arranging for another person to act as) a trustee of an express trust or performing the equivalent function for another form of legal arrangement; - acting as (or arranging for another person to act as) a nominee shareholder for another person.